gnebbia/sicp_notes/lecture_notes/1_overview.md

 This happened with geometry too, when egyptians were using it to understand what was the impact of Nile flooding.

+Generally speaking, computer science answers the following questions:

+- What can we compute?
+- How do we compute it?
+- What can we do with that?

 # Computer Science/Engineering